Can Social Media Cause Anxiety in Young People?

 We all know the tight chest, pit in your stomach feeling that is anxiety.
 If you don’t, then you likely know someone who does.
 (Also, tell us your secret!)

-The sins of social media are numerous, but before we write off the platforms we need to weigh the positives as well.
+The sins of social media are numerous, but before we write off the platforms, we need to weigh the positives as well.
 Facebook, Instagram, and their competitors can help people of all ages strengthen their sense of social support, which may boost psychological well-being.
-For teens and emerging adults (those aged 18-22), social networks also offer a space to negotiate important developmental tasks like maintaining relationships and distilling their identity.
+For teens and young adults (those aged 18-22), social networks also offer a space to negotiate important developmental tasks like maintaining relationships and distilling their identity.

 This leads us to the question, does social media ultimately do more harm than good to young adults?
 And if so, what should we do?